 Important: To ensure proper placement, prerequisites for all classes will be checked at the time of registration.
-If you have taken a prerequisite course at an institution other than LMC, you should submit an unofficial transcript to the LMC Admissions & Records Office prior to registration.
+If you have taken a prerequisite course at an institution other than LMC, you should submit the prerequisite equivalency request form along with an unofficial transcript to the LMC Admissions & Records Office prior to registration.